John Alexander Ewart: Early life and career

 Ewart was born in Sholapur in India on 1 June 1821 the third son of Lt General John Frederick Ewart CB of the Indian Army (son of Joseph Ewart), and his wife, Lavinia Brisbane, daughter of Sir Charles Brisbane.
 His younger brother was Charles Brisbane Ewart.

 He was educated at the Royal Military College, Sandhurst and trained as a military leader in the footsteps of his father and grandfathers.
 He joined the British Army in July 1838 as an Ensign in the 35th Royal Sussex Regiment.
 He was promoted to Lieutenant in April 1842 and served in both Cape Town and Mauritius.
 In 1846 he transferred to the 93rd Sutherland Highlanders.
-He was promoted to Captain in 1848.
+He was promoted to captain in 1848.

 Crimean War

 In April 1854 he was sent to Gallipoli to lead his troops in the Crimean War, reaching Varna in June.
 He was quickly promoted to Brevet Major in May 1854.
 He saw action at the Battle of Alma (20 September 1854) and the Battle of Balaklava (25 September 1854 onwards).
 During the latter he was one of the officers involved in the infamous action later depicted in the painting, "The Thin Red Line" on 25 October, being in charge of the 6th Company of the regiment.
 His actions here saw his promotion to full Major in December 1854.

 On 6 November he was the first to inform :Lord Raglan of the Russian advance at Inkerman.
 He was also with Raglan at the dramatic death of General Strangways, killed by a shell (which also killed two horses beneath their riders).
-In May 1855 he led his command to the Sea of Azoff and aided in the capture of the town of Kertch and adjacent fortress at Yenikale.
+In May 1855 he led his command to the Sea of Azov and aided in the capture of the town of Kertch and adjacent fortress at Yenikale.
 He then returned to join the Siege of Sebastopol, participating in the assaults on both 18 June and 5 September.

 After the war he was promoted to Brevet Lieutenant Colonel and was one of only four officers to receive the French Legion of Honour and the Turkish Order of Medjidie, and one of only three to receive the Piedmontese Silver Medal, the latter recognising service without one day of absence during the entire war.
 He returned to England in July 1856 and was based at both Aldershot and Dover.